Koko-66/Translate_it/README.md

 ![Customer information](https://github.com/Koko-66/Translate_it/blob/main/data/customer_data_input.png)

 The order number is generated based on the last order number in the Google Sheet.
 If no number is present, a preset number is used instead.
-The order and user information is then pushed into the database, and the order confirmation is sent from a dedicated e-mail account to user's the indicated e-mail address.
+The order and user information are then pushed into the database, and the order confirmation is sent from a dedicated e-mail account to user's the indicated e-mail address.
 The E-mail address is validated for correct format only.

 ![Sample email](https://github.com/Koko-66/Translate_it/blob/main/data/email_confirmation.png)